Suggestions for Storing Your Saddle

 1. Put it on a stand.
 Store your saddle on a saddle stand.
 It helps to protect it from dirt and animals.
 It also prevents your saddle from becoming deformed.
 You can either buy one or build one.
 They can come as individual stands, multi-tiered, or mount on a wall.
 Regardless of which you choose, here are some questions to ask yourself.

 Does it keep everything off the ground?
 Floors can be dirty and wet neither of which is good for leather.
 You need the stand high enough your stirrups don't touch the ground.
 You also want a place to rest your cinches off the ground.
 If you are storing your saddle for a long period, remove the cinches and allow the billets to hang straight down.

 Does it support the skirts of the saddle?
 The saddle skirts should be supported.
 The stand needs to be long enough and wide enough.
 This prevents the skirt from pulling away from the tree.
 It also prevents your saddle from stretching and becoming deformed.

 Is it stable?
 The last thing you want is your saddle to fall over or come crashing down the wall.
 Take a moment to see if it’s stable, not easily pushed over, and secured properly.

 Is the surface smooth where the wool under the skirts touches?
 Check the surface the wool touches.
 Can you run your hand on it without getting slivers?
 Slivers in the wool could transfer to your horse’s back.
 It could also damage your wool.
 Replacing wool typically runs between $350 and $450 to replace so be cautious.
-I reuse an old but clean saddle blanket down.
+I set an old but clean saddle blanket down.
 Then I put my saddle on it.